emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch list + favorites when you signup. ✔️
 1. Site has good sorting option + a entire recommendation voting system. ✔️
 1. Site does not have 4K content. ❌

 ***
+## CorsFlix
+### Score: 17/22
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is good, feels modern and shows results as you type. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content on server 15. ✔️

+***
 ## Autoembed